jtblin/kube2iam/README.md

 }
 ```

-The roles that will be assumed must have a Trust Relationship which allows them to be assumed by the `root` role.
+The roles that will be assumed must have a Trust Relationship which allows them to be assumed by the kubernetes worker role.
 See this [StackOverflow post](http://stackoverflow.com/a/33850060) for more details.

 ```